Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Cost of living in a dysfunctional home

-Where will you bathe when your only bathroom is stripped to the studs?
-How long are you willing to order in or eat out, and can you afford to when your kitchen is a pile of rubble?
+Don't forget the human cost.
+Where will you bathe if your only bathroom is stripped to the studs?
+How long can you afford to eat out when your kitchen is a pile of rubble?

-You have to factor these into your budget, and it’s not just about money, either.
-It can be pretty unsettling to have random people operating loud, heavy machinery in your house every day, not to mention the dust and debris that will inevitably end up in every nook and cranny of your living space.
-Consider how your daily routine might be compromised and plan accordingly.
+It's not just about money.
+It can be unsettling to have strangers operating loud machinery in your house every day.
+Dust and debris will inevitably find their way into every nook and cranny.
+You need to consider how your daily routine might be compromised and plan accordingly.

 FAQs